 gtag.js to deliver maximum optimisation.

-Be aware of the fact that the Measurement Protocol of the V4 is still in Alpha (!).
-If you use CAOS in Stealth Mode this might cause issues.
+Be aware of the fact that the Measurement Protocol of the V4 has only recently been lifted out of beta status (!)
+If you use CAOS Pro in Stealth Mode this might cause issues.

-I strongly suggest you run UA (analytics.js) and GA4 in parallel for a while, before switching to the V4 API.
+I strongly suggest you run UA (v3) and GA4 in parallel for a while — using gtag.js — before switching to the V4 API.
 This way you can compare data, and make sure that GA4 is tracking your site accurately.